TSQL: KILL PROCESS

 1- A Query timeout.
 Priority: Medium

-If the waiting time of this query (see more about waits here) exceeds the estimated timeout value, a timeout error is thrown and the query is removed from the queue and killed.
+If the waiting time of this query (see more about waits here) exceeds the estimated timeout value, a timeout error is thrown, and the query is removed from the queue and killed.

 This “kill” action is done in order to prevent it from consuming excessive resources and affecting overall server performance.